namitakrishnakumar/namitakrishnakumar/README.md

 ## Hi there 👋
 ## I am Namita Krishnakumar.
 A lifelong student of Biology with an immense interest in coding.
-Computational biology is the field that excites me the most as it combines 2 of the subjects I love- Biology and Computer science!

 ## Graduate: PG Diploma in Bioinformatics and Synthetic Biology at Chanakya University (CGPA: 9.95, Rank 1).
 ## BE Biotechnology